Prerequisites for an effective Swish

 - The present state representation is always associated and requires content which can only be present and is always present when the unwanted act is about to take place.

-- The desired state representation is always clearly discernible and dissociated to keep it slightly in the future and therefore drawing the subject towards it.
+- The desired state representation is always clearly discernible and dissociated to keep it slightly in the future, therefore drawing the subject towards it.

 When I teach the Swish, I use the frames above.
 I tell Christina’s story to provide the history and illustrate that the so-called Standard Swish is Peter’s Designer Swish.
 For teaching purposes, the visual system is graphically illustrative.
 Most people can see and shift their internal images with some facility, so I find a demonstration subject who can comfortably perform a Swish using visual submodalities.